Carolus Linnaeus: Names, Flowers, and Bananas

 “Flora Lapponica”, one of Linneaus’ first books, published (1737) after his trip to Sapmi (Lappland).
 In it he describes some 500 species from northern Sweden, many of which were unknown to those farther south.
 From Wikipedia.

 Detail from Musa Cliffortiana (the “Bananas of Clifford”) published in 1736, no doubt with financial backing from George Clifford III at the Hartekamp estate, Heemstede, Netherlands.
 Compare this amazingly detailed drawing of the peduncle stalk and the bananas forming from the female flowers (see the one flower inside the dark casing (sepals?) near the bottom center.
-In the banana plant I saw, the bud at the end was heavy and tended to pull the stalk down.
-My research says this was drawn and engraved by Martin Hoffman, the fellow who painted Linnaeus in his Sami costume.
-You can still by reprints of this book.
-From Wikipedia.
+This illustration was drawn and engraved by Martin Hoffman, the fellow who painted Linnaeus in his Sami costume.

 Georg Ehret’s famous flower diagram (Methodus Plantarum Sexualis) created in 1736 from the Linnaean classification system using flower parts.
 This appeared in “Systeme Naturae” .
 Although Ehret dissected all the flowers himself and drew and painted them so precisely, he was not credited as the artist in “Systeme Naturae”.
-While this was typical in the 1700s not to name the artist, Ehret felt he should have been at least mentioned.
-Yet Ehret became famous anyway as the fellow who made the Linnean chart of flowers.
 He is said to be one of the best or most influential botanical illustrators ever.
 From Picryl public domain media.

 Experts we interviewed